 4.)
 Our sons talk to us more often.
 They can’t see their friends, attend school, or work many hours.

 We are still praying for a successful treatment for Covid-19 and that life will at least be functional again.
 Jim and I are taking an herbal supplement for stress, and I’m grateful for having my Zoloft medication; life seems crazy at the moment.
 Stay healthy!

 I’ve been tracking the Covid-19 updates,especially in the Houston, Texas area.
 The numbers keep going up, even with the social distancing.
-My parents constantly watch the news which constantly predict everything getting worse.
+My parents constantly watch the news with their grim predictions.